1992 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 28 June 1992, the first to be held after the adoption of the 1992 constitution.
 The result was a victory for the Mongolian People's Revolutionary Party (MPRP), which won 70 of the 76 seats in the State Great Khural.
+The Democratic Alliance, a coalition between three opposition parties, placed second with 4 seats, followed by the Mongolian Social Democratic Party and an independent with a single seat.
 Voter turnout was at 95.60%.

-During the campaign the MPRP distanced itself from Marxism-Leninism, framing itself instead as a centrist party.
+During the campaign, the MPRP, the former sole legal party, distanced itself from Marxism–Leninism, framing itself instead as a centrist party.
 However, the leadership of the party was the same as during the communist period.
-The success of the MPRP in the elections was considered surprising.
+The success of the MPRP in the elections was considered to be due to its larger nationwide party structure and implementation of a majoritarian system that favoured the dominant party.

+Background

+Fall of communism

+The MPRP was the sole legal ruling party of the Mongolian People's Republic since the Mongolian Revolution of 1921.

+Following mass pro-democracy demonstrations organized by the Mongolian Democratic Union (MDU) in late 1989 and early 1990, the General Secretary of the MPRP, Jambyn Batmönkh, and other politburo leaders announced their resignation in March 1990, paving the way for democratic change in Mongolia.

+On 21 March 1990, during the 8th Extraordinary People's Grand Khural session, the following constitutional provision: "The guiding force of the Mongolian People's Republic is the Mongolian People's Revolutionary Party, which uses the all-conquering Marxist-Leninist theory in its operations." was removed from the Constitution of the MPR; officially ending 70 years of one-party rule.